huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Caesar salad
 - [x] Enchilada

-#### Langley, Virginia is the home to what organization's headquaters?
+#### Langley, Virginia is the home to what organization's headquarters?

 - [x] CIA
 - [ ] United Way